Limerence: Infatuation

-"Infatuation" has been considered synonymous with concepts like passionate love, "being in love" and limerence, but limerence is supposed to be more intense than a simple infatuation.
-Dorothy Tennov has stated that she did not use the word "infatuation" because while there is overlap, the word evokes different connotations.
-In one type of distinction, people use "infatuation" to express disapproval or to refer to unsatisfactory relationships, and "love" to refer to satisfactory ones.
-In Love and Limerence, Tennov considers "infatuation" to be pejorative, for example, being used to label teenage fantasizing about a celebrity which is actually limerence.
+"Infatuation" has been used interchangeably with terms like passionate love, "being in love" and limerence.
+However, Dorothy Tennov did not use the term "infatuation" because despite conceptual overlap, she says it evokes different connotations.
+Colloquially, infatuation suggests irrationality and capriciousness.
+In Love and Limerence, Tennov considers "infatuation" to be pejorative, for example, being used to label obsessive teenage fantasy over a celebrity which is actually limerence.

-In the triangular theory of love, by Robert Sternberg, "infatuation" refers to romantic passion without intimacy (or closeness) and without commitment.
-Sternberg has stated that infatuation in his theory is essentially the same as limerence.
+In the triangular theory of love, by Robert Sternberg, "infatuation" refers to passion without intimacy (closeness) or commitment, which he has stated is essentially the same as limerence.

 Independent emotion systems

 Helen Fisher's popular theory of independent emotion systems posits that there are three primary systems involved with human reproduction, mating and parenting: lust (the sex drive, or sexual desire), attraction (passionate love, infatuation or limerence) and attachment (companionate love).
 These three systems regularly work in concert together but serve different purposes and can also work independently.
 According to Fisher, lust, attraction and attachment can occur in any order.
 Independent emotions theory has been critiqued as being oversimplified, but the general idea of separate systems remains useful.

 When limerence is a component in an affair, for example, Fisher's theory can be used to help explain this.
 Fisher's theory is that a person can feel deep attachment for a long-term spouse, while they're in limerence with somebody else, while they can be sexually attracted to still yet other people.
 Joe Beam comments that if somebody in a committed relationship ends up in limerence like this, it will pull them out of their relationship.

 Fisher's theory has also been used to explain "platonic" limerence (without sexual desire), because romantic love and sexual desire are functionally distinct.
 Tennov encountered this occasionally in her own research, finding cases of otherwise heterosexual women experiencing limerence for an older woman (compared to "hero worship"), but dismissed it as being outside her theory.
 Lisa Diamond argues this is possible (even in contradiction to sexual orientation) because the brain systems evolved by repurposing the systems for mother-infant bonding (a process called exaptation).
 According to this theory, it would not have been adaptive for a parent to only be able to bond with an opposite sex child, so the systems must have evolved independent of sexual orientation.
-People most often fall in love because of sexual desire, but Diamond suggests time spent together and physical touch can serve as a substitute.